Suresh170411/SaleskenProject/README.md

 ## API Root and Endpoint

-- Register one student entity
+- Register one student entity to the database
 - Method : POST
 ```
 http://localhost:8888/students
 ```
-- Get all the student
+- Get all the student from the database
 - Method : GET
 ```
 http://localhost:8888/students
 ```
-- Get avarage marks for semester 1
+- Get avarage marks of all students for semester 1
 - Method : GET
 ```
 http://localhost:8888/students/semester1
 ```

-- Get avarage marks for semester 2
+- Get avarage marks of all students for semester 2
 - Method : GET
 ```
 http://localhost:8888/students/semester2
 ```

-- Find the top 2 students
+- Find the avarage marks of top 2 students
 - Method : GET
 ```
 http://localhost:8888/students/top/2